 (2) Except for a state-owned or operated facility, the facility’s occupancy factor.
 A state-owned or operated facility’s occupancy factor shall not be factored into the facility’s prospective rate.

 Section 5.
 Ancillary Services.
-(1) Except for an intermediate care facility for individuals with mental retardation or a developmental disability, an ancillary service shall be a direct service for which a charge is customarily billed separately from a per diem rate including:
+(1) Except for an intermediate care facility for individuals with an intellectual mental retardation or a developmental disability, an ancillary service shall be a direct service for which a charge is customarily billed separately from a per diem rate including:

 (a) Ancillary services pursuant to 907 KAR 1:023; or